Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Introduction

 \section{Introduction}

-The importance of having simple and robust methods for the propagation of optical pulses has undergone increasing attention in recent years.
-This is due to the multitude of applications \cite{Brabec-K-2000rmp} in which increasing short pulses are relied upon to act as a kind of strobe-lamp to image ultrafast processes \cite{Corkum-1993prl,Schafer-YDK-1993prl}, or even designer electric field profiles \cite{Fuji-RGAUYTHK-2005njp,Radnor-CKN-2008pra,Solanpaa-BSCRR-2014pra} to excite specific atomic or molecular responses.
-Alternatively, strong nonlinearity is used to construct equally wide-band but also temporally extended pulses -- i.e. (white light) supercontinnua \cite{Alfano-S-1970prl,Alfano-S-1970prl-2,Dudley-GC-2006rmp} -- or even come full circle and use the strong nonlinearity to generate sub-structure that is again temporally confined, as in optical rogue waves \cite{Solli-RKJ-2007n}; or even the temporally and spatially localized filamentation processes \cite{Braun-KLDSM-1995ol,Chin-PBM-1999jjapl,Milchberg-CCJPRVWZ-2014pp}.
+The importance of having simple and robust methods for the propagation of optical pulses has attracted increasing attention in recent years.
+This is due to the multitude of applications \cite{Brabec-K-2000rmp} {in which ever shorter pulses are used to act like a strobe-lamp that takes snapshots of ultrafast processes \cite{Corkum-1993prl,Schafer-YDK-1993prl}, or sub-wavelength electric field profiles are created \cite{Fuji-RGAUYTHK-2005njp,Radnor-CKN-2008pra,Solanpaa-BSCRR-2014pra} to achieve detailed control over atomic or molecular responses.
+Alternatively, strong nonlinearity can be used to construct pulses that are both wide-band and temporally extended, such as (white light) supercontinnua \cite{Alfano-S-1970prl,Alfano-S-1970prl-2,Dudley-GC-2006rmp}.
+Such nonlinearities can even be used to generate sub-structure that is instead} temporally confined, as in optical rogue waves \cite{Solli-RKJ-2007n}; or even the temporally and spatially localized filamentation processes \cite{Braun-KLDSM-1995ol,Chin-PBM-1999jjapl,Milchberg-CCJPRVWZ-2014pp}.

-It is clear, therefore, that progress towards diminishing pulse durations as well as their increasing spectral bandwidths, and higher pulse intensities are all either stretching existing pulse propagation models to their limits, or breaking them.
-In such regimes, we need to be sure that our numerical models still work, and have a clear idea of what has been neglected, and what the side-effects of those approximations are.
-In this paper I use a modern directional approach to show how a straightforward and relatively simple derivation allows a side-by-side comparison of exact and approximate propagation equations, whilst still providing the numerical and analytical convenience of a first-order wave equation.
+{This progress towards achieving ever shorter pulse durations, with their associated larger spectral bandwidths, and higher pulse intensities, has been pushing traditional pulse propagation models to their limits, or breaking them.
+If we want to avoid the computational expense of always resorting to high resolution Maxwell's equations solvers coupled to detailed material response models, we need to be confident that our simpler, less demanding approaches still work.
+In particular we need to have a clear idea of the physics that may have been removed, and what the side-effects of those approximations are.
+In this paper I use a directional approach, whose relatively simple and straightforward derivation allows easy comparison of both the approximate and the exact propagation equations, whilst still resulting in the analytical and numerical convenience of a first-order wave equation.}